ExtrabbitCode Inventor MetaReader

 • CAD/PDM admins auditing part numbers, materials, revisions or "Last Updated With" across many files.

-• Developers who want to read Inventor metadata from their own apps - there's a small, dependency-free library and a command-line tool too.
+• Developers who want to read Inventor and STEP metadata from their own apps - there's a small, dependency-free library and a command-line tool too.

 Want to build it yourself, or run the cross-platform command-line tool?
 See Command line and For developers.
 The viewer is Windows-only; the library and CLI are cross-platform.